V0nzy/v0nzy.github.io/_posts/2024-02-19-VL-Intercept.md

 ---

 ## Vulnlab Chain - Intercept
 Intercept is a hard rated chain which contains two machines WS01 and DC01.
 The chain starts with forced authentication using a file upload to grab a users hash.
-Using this used we performed the Resourced Based Contrained Delegation (RBCD) WebClient attack to escalate privileges.
+Using this user we performed the Resourced Based Contrained Delegation (RBCD) WebClient attack to escalate privileges.
 Finally using ESC7 we elevate privileges to Domain Admin.

 ![_install](/assets/img/VL-Intercept/intercept_slide.png)